Kaiwenese/Financial-Time-Series-Forecasting-based-on-SVM-and-other-ML-techniques/README.md

 There are two different approaches when dealing with the data before fit into the training models:

-* First Approach: first normalize the data, then split the data into training and testing data, and fit the training data to the models.
+* First Approach (Method 1): first normalize the data, then split the data into training and testing data, and fit the training data to the models.
-* Second approach: this approach is more related to the real-world application, where the data is first split into training and testing data, then normalize the data, and fit the training data to the models.
+* Second approach (Method 2): this approach is more related to the real-world application, where the data is first split into training and testing data, then normalize the data, and fit the training data to the models.

 ## SVM-based forecasting